 Most laboratories and educational institutions are in need of precision stopwatch for accurate time measurement.
 This simple DIY project focuses on the construction of a stopwatch with 0.01-second accuracy.
-The stopwatch can be used for sports events by connecting a sensor across connector CON2.
+The stopwatch can be used for recording lap times in sports events by connecting a sensor across connector CON2.

 Stopwatch circuit and working

 The circuit diagram of the precision stopwatch is shown in Fig. 1.
 It is built around 7805 voltage regulator (IC1), AT89C4051 microcontroller (IC2), 4-digit common-anode 7-segment display (DIS1) and a few other components.

 The circuit is powered from 230V AC mains via step-down transformer X1 (not shown here).
 X1 output (7.5V-0-7.5V AC) is rectified by diodes D1 and D2 and smoothened by capacitors C1 and C4.

 Rectified DC voltage is regulated to 5V by 7805 and fed to the microcontroller circuit.
 The controller (IC2) runs at an oscillator frequency of 12MHz.
 This is achieved by connecting a 12MHz crystal across XTAL1 and XTAL2 pins of IC2.

 Switch S1 is the power on/off switch for the circuit.
 Capacitors C2 and C3 are used for suppressing high-frequency signals generated by IC1.
 Capacitors C6 and C7 are decoupling capacitors for crystal.
 Capacitor C5, and resistor R8 forms a part of power-on reset circuit for IC2.